 She was one of the “Decade of B’s: Buckley, Ballard and Baxter” as put in the book published by the Catholic Daughters of the Americas in 2003, “The Catholic Daughters of the Americas, A Century in Review”.
 If you ever get the chance to get your hands on this book you will learn a lot of history of the Catholic Daughters.
-This book is available to purchase through your court at the National Office in New York and your State officers will have some at Anna Baxter Day in Iowa City on June 24, 2018.
+This book is available to purchase through your court at the National Office in New York.

 Anna (Boyle) Baxter had seven younger siblings and grew up in Darlington, Wisconsin.
 She married Frank Baxter in 1913 after completing college at the University of Wisconsin, teaching English at a high school and being an assistant Principal.
 They moved to Iowa so that their three high school aged children would attend a Catholic High School in Dubuque.
 Anna was a Catholic Daughter in Wisconsin and worked to get the Wisconsin Catholic Daughter State Court going in 1923.
 She was Wisconsin’s first State Regent.
 While in Wisconsin she was nominated in 1925 as a national director and continued as director when she moved to Iowa.
 She later became a State Regent in Iowa.

 For 45 years Anna was active on the National level sharing her talents and treasures.
 Baxter developed the ‘Sevenfold Program of Involvement’ which we today call our “Circle of Love”.
 Anna must have been a real ‘go getter’ in all her endeavors.
 29 courts in Iowa alone were started by Anna Baxter and some in Wisconsin.

 Iowa Catholic Daughters of the Americas have an exciting legacy of leaders and look forward to the new leaders in the future.